bitfocus/companion-module-seervision-suite/HELP.md

 ## Seervision Production

 This module will allow you to control Seervision Suite during your production.
+For the full information about the setup and usage, please refer to the [Seervision User Manual](https://manual.seervision.com/#/companion_module).

 ### Available actions